 Frank Steslow, President

-Patricia and Phillip Frost Museum of Science’s Chief Operating Officer, Frank Steslow, has over 30 years of experience as a scientist and executive manager in science-based, non-profit organizations.
-As the museum’s COO since 2008, he oversees overall operations for the museum in the areas of finance, communications, marketing, exhibits, environmental conservation, public programming and visitor services.
-He is currently leading the overall project and construction management of the new Frost Science complex and the Batchelor Environmental Center at Florida International University.
+President of the Patricia and Phillip Frost Museum of Science, Frank Steslow, has over 30 years of experience as a scientist and executive manager in science-based, non-profit organizations, including eight years as the museum’s chief operating officer.
+Prior to being appointed president, Steslow was responsible over the last eight years for the overall operations for the museum in the areas of finance, communications, marketing, exhibits, environmental conservation, public programming and visitor services as the museum’s chief operating officer.
 Before joining the museum, Steslow was CEO of the Da Vinci Science Center in Allentown, Pennsylvania where he led the institution’s expansion and successful opening of its new science center.

 Steslow has spent the majority of his career directing the aquatic science, education, exhibition development and operations of public aquaria.
 He has held executive leadership positions at the Florida Aquarium and New Jersey Academy for Aquatic Sciences including five years as the Academy’s COO.
 His previous positions have included directing water quality, pathology and animal health laboratories, animal husbandry operations, aquatic life support systems, aquatic research/conservation efforts, educational programming and exhibition development.
 He has been involved in the construction and startup of several new facilities and major exhibition expansions.

 Steslow’s research interests have included investigations into applied water quality management of closed seawater systems.
 He has developed several artificial seawater formulas including two that have been commercially produced, and early in his career, led the aquarium industry understanding of the control and use of ozone in marine life support systems.
 Before his career in public aquaria, Steslow worked as an environmental consultant in Pennsylvania, as an environmental scientist for the State of Florida and as a biological scientist for The National Marine Fisheries Service in the Bering Sea.
 He received a M.S. degree in environmental health and science from the University of South Florida where he researched uses of ozone and U.V. light to remove pathogenic bacteria and toxins from shellfish.
 He also holds a B.S. degree in microbiology from Pennsylvania State University.